 Common Ativan withdrawal symptoms include hallucinations, panic attacks, and tremors.
 However, people can easily experience dizziness, depressive episodes, confusion, restlessness, and suicidal thoughts without supervision and treatment.

 Benzodiazepine detox can be a long process.
 While there are many treatment options, inpatient benzo detox might be the safest plan.
-With inpatient treatment, patients need to stay at a detox facility where there is proper medical supervision and care.
+With inpatient treatment, patients need to stay at a detox facility with proper medical supervision and care.

-Additionally, with this type of care, users receive a more in-depth and medical approach to rehab, including doctor and nurse oversight.
+Additionally, users receive a more in-depth and medical approach to rehab with this type of care, including doctor and nurse oversight.
 Inpatient treatment can help patients looking for ways to ease benzo withdrawal symptoms through medication assistance and more.

 Choosing a medical detox approach also positions patients in the best possible scenario to continue treatment.
 Most detox facilities offer inpatient rehab programs to continue addiction treatment under clinical supervision.
 For those with co-occurring mental health conditions, an inpatient rehab program also provides them with the mental health assistance they need to prevent another depressive episode and continue treatment.